 Normal aspirated OEM domestic architecture cam in block passenger car V8 engine.
 Power adders prohibited.
 Any method of artificially heating and/or cooling engine fluids, fuel, and/or air prohibited (not to include thermal or friction coatings).
 This includes, but is not limited to, heating and cooling by mechanical device such as an external cooler or radiator/heater exchanger, pre-heating or cooling of any fluids with an oil heater or fuel heater/cooler, or the addition of a temperature-altering device designed to cool or heat the incoming air charge by mechanical means such as an intercooler, chemical means such as a chemical to cool either the incoming air/fuel charge or intake manifold, or electrical means such as an electric oil heater inside or outside the engine.
 Aftermarket SFI spec 18.1 harmonic balancer is mandatory.

-400 cubic inch minimum displacement.
-Engines with less than 400 cubic inches will still be scored as 400 cubic inches.
+375 cubic inch minimum displacement.
 Cubic inch is calculated by bore x bore x stroke x 6.2832.
-Cubic inches are calculated to one (1) decimal place, i.e. 450.0.
-Any part of a cubic inch is rounded up to the next highest inch, i.e. 401.2 = 402, for the purpose of claimed cubic inch of engine as used in scoring.
+Cubic inches are calculated to one (1) decimal place, i.e., 450.0.
+Any part of a cubic inch is rounded up to the next highest inch, i.e., 401.2 = 402, for the purpose of claimed cubic inch of engine as used in scoring.
 The cubic inch used in scoring will be a whole number; no decimal part will be used.

 Any domestic OEM passenger car or commercially available aftermarket OEM replacement, cast iron or aluminum block permitted.
 Engine block must retain OEM cylinder bore spacing, block angle and stock lifter bores spacing.
 Raised deck and raised cam blocks permitted.
 LS/SBC hybrid blocks permitted.

 105 – CYLINDER HEADS